Bondella1/VisionROI/README.md

 # To improve in future
 - Implement multifacet sign in -> work and school emails.
 - Add hierarchies, where based on your role, you are restricted or have access on viewing certain info.

+# Using Plotly-dash to display Data Visualizations
+- The code for this is found in app.py